 Construction of this project is being split into two phases combined with the adjacent KGB: Vine Road to Settlers Bay Drive project.
 Construction of the Centaur Avenue to Fairview Loop segment (Phase 1) is anticipated to start in late-2021.
 Construction on the Fairview Loop to Settlers Bay Drive segment (Phase 2) is anticipated to start in 2023.
 This phasing plan will provide the greatest benefit to the most users, improve the highest volume segment first, and expedite project delivery.

-The Alaska Department of Transportation and Public Facilities (DOT&PF), in partnership with the Federal Highway Administration (FHWA), is proposing to reconstruct Knik-Goose Bay (KGB) Road between Centaur Avenue and Vine Road in Wasilla and the Matanuska-Susitna Borough.
+The Alaska Department of Transportation and Public Facilities (DOT&PF), in partnership with the Federal Highway Administration (FHWA), is developing a project to reconstruct Knik-Goose Bay (KGB) Road between Centaur Avenue and Vine Road in Wasilla and the Matanuska-Susitna Borough.

 The project will expand the corridor to a four-lane divided roadway from Centaur Avenue to Vine Road with a separated multi-use pathway on the north side, four-foot inside shoulders and eight-foot outside shoulders.
-In order to improve safety and reduce congestion, breaks in the median are proposed for every half mile to mile.
-Controlled access lines will be added to the plat to prevent median openings spaced less than a half mile.
+In order to improve safety and reduce congestion, breaks in the median are proposed approximately every half mile to mile.
 Transition areas will expand the road north of Centaur Avenue and south of Vine Road in order to match the existing roadway.